Comparing Travel + Leisure (TNL) & The Competition

-Travel + Leisure (NYSE: TNL) is one of 42 publicly-traded companies in the “Hotels & motels” industry, but how does it weigh in compared to its competitors?
-We will compare Travel + Leisure to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, risk, profitability, earnings and dividends.
+Travel + Leisure (NYSE: TNL) is one of 42 public companies in the “Hotels & motels” industry, but how does it weigh in compared to its competitors?
+We will compare Travel + Leisure to similar businesses based on the strength of its analyst recommendations, profitability, institutional ownership, valuation, earnings, dividends and risk.

-This table compares Travel + Leisure and its competitors revenue, earnings per share and valuation.
+This table compares Travel + Leisure and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue